Jani Simulambo: Coaching career

 During his time at Highlanders where he was player-coach, Simulambo won five titles after which he left to join Mhlume FC in 1990.
-He was also attached to the Swaziland national team and one of his biggest achievements was beating Zambia 2-1 in a CAN qualifier in April 1991 in Mbabane, their first ever win over Zambia.
+He was also attached to the Swaziland national team and one of his biggest achievements was beating Zambia 2–1 in a CAN qualifier in April 1991 in Mbabane, their first ever win over Zambia.

 He then coached Eleven Men in Flight where he won the BP Challenge Cup and had a stint with Moneni Pirates before being re-appointed Swaziland national team coach.
 He then crossed over to South African side Bush Bucks in 1998.
 Two years later, his contract was not renewed so he signed up with Black Leopards on a one-year contract.
 He was then engaged by Golden Arrows as Technical Director for two seasons and then replaced Louis Mabotsa as First Division Tembisa Classic Head Coach where he stayed for one season.
 When his contract was not renewed, he was hired by University of KwaZulu to drill the football team.

 It was during this period that he joined the Bay United Technical bench headed by Vladislav Heric and helped the team win promotion to the PSL.
-But when the team was demoted the following season, Simulambo was put in charge of the developmental side where he trained his three sons, Victor, Sizwe and Kamuzu.
+But when the team was demoted the following season, Simulambo was put in charge of the developmental side where he trained his three sons, Desmond, Brazil and Sizwe.